MagdalenaWinklhofer/LncRNA/2_hisat2/README.md

 Use hisat2_extract_splice_sites.py (in the HISAT2 package) to extract splice sites from a GTF file.
 - `--exon`: Note this option should be used with the above --ss option.
 Use hisat2_extract_exons.py (in the HISAT2 package) to extract exons from a GTF file.

-**Setting for the script**:
-time memory  tasks cpu anything special

-**Outcome**:
+**Outcome**:  (information from previous runs)
 The program was given a time window of 10 minutes, but the process was done after 5 minutes.
 Memory of 1 GB is sufficient, since the program only used 173 MG.
 The program was started with ntasks 1 and cpus-per-task=1.
 This can be kept for future runs since the CPU Efficiency was low with 7%.
 Setting are good for future runs.

 The output files are `extracted_exons.exon` for the extracted exons and `splice_sites.ss`for the extracted splice sites.
 These files were used as input for the builing process of the index itself.
 Both files are stored in the directory `/cluster/work/users/magdalena/lncrna/genome_index/`.

-### 2) Build the index itself (13.02.2024)
+### 2) Build the index itself (13.09.2024)
-To build the indes itself the output from the `slurm_hisat2_build_indexer_1.sh` script (=`extracted_exons.exon`,`splice_sites.ss`) were used as input.
-The information about the command can be sound on the hisat2 webpage under HowTo.
+To build the index itself the output from the `slurm_hisat2_build_indexer_1.sh` script (=`extracted_exons.exon`,`splice_sites.ss`) were used as input.
+The information about the command can be found on the hisat2 webpage under HowTo.
 The option `Build HGFM (= Hierarchical Graph FM index) index with transcripts` was choosen.
 The .exon and .ss files were used as input and a 8 `NAME.ht2` files were created.
 From the reference genome (here the `ccar_genome_v1_262scaffolds_masked.fasta` file was taken from /cluster/projects/nn8014k/magdalena/genome/genome_crucian_carp) (.fasta file) 8 files with suffixes e.g. `NAME.1.ht2, 2.ht2` are created.
 All these files together constitute the index (=is all that is needed to align the reads to the reference; the .fasta file is no longer needed)

 **Slurm file**:
 `2_2_hisat2_build_indexer_2.sh`